black-wyvern-dev/MDS-Marketplace-Contract/README.md

 The only thing the FE dev should change is providing `web3 connection` & the `anchor program` object from idl.
 There is the code part for the `keypair` wallet based `cli` environement case in `cli/scripts`.
 Should configure properly in `BROWSER` environment.

+## BE Tracking Service Activity Parsing Script
+This script will fetch past Txs reacted with Our Marketplace Smartcontract.
+Then will parse an activity from each Txs so that use the info for DB sync up. \
+`yarn be`